Rational Proofs with Multiple Provers: Introduction

-It is worth pointing out that $\sf{EXP^{NP}}$ is also an important class in the study of circuit lower bounds \cite{williams2014nonuniform}.
-It would be interesting to see if the related complexity class $\sf{EXP^{||NP}}$ emerges in similar contexts.
+\pparagraph{Query Complexity and Related Complexity Classes} The query complexity of oracle Turing machines has been widely studied in the literature~\cite{beigel1991bounded,wagner1990bounded,buhrman1999quantum}.
+As shown by our work, the computation power of multi-prover rational proofs is closely related to the query complexity of oracle Turing machines.
+Finally, it is worth pointing out that $\sf{EXP^{NP}}$ is an important complexity class in the study of circuit lower bounds~\cite{williams2014nonuniform}.
+It would be interesting to see if the related class $\sf{EXP^{||NP}}$ emerges in similar contexts.